18F/18f.gsa.gov/pages/developer.md

 ---
+title: Developer resources
-layout: bare
+layout: default-intro
 permalink: /developer/
 ---

-# Developer Resources

 <p class="lead">
   We hope that developers everywhere make use of the APIs we build for our projects.
 Over time, you'll find a growing number of APIs listed here, along with resources and documentation to assist with their use.